MohammadErfanRashidi/Audio_Transcription/README.md

 # Speech-to-Text Transcription

-This repository contains a Python script for transcribing audio files to text using the SpeechRecognition and pydub libraries.
+This repository contains a Python script for transcribing audio files to **plain** text using the SpeechRecognition and pydub libraries.

 ## Setup